black-tul1p/Wordler/README.md

 Run the program after `cd`-ing into the cloned directory by running: `./wordler.py` or `python3 wordler.py`

 <hr>
-<b>Note:</b> This program uses the wordlist from <a href="https://github.com/csokolove/wordle-word-list/blob/main/wordlist.csv">csokolove/wordle-word-list</a>.
+<p> <b>Note:</b> This program uses the wordlist from <a href="https://github.com/csokolove/wordle-word-list/blob/main/wordlist.csv">csokolove/wordle-word-list</a>. </p>
+<p> Thanks to <a href = "https://medium.com/@tglaiel/the-mathematically-optimal-first-guess-in-wordle-cbcb03c19b0a">Tyler Glaiel</a> for figuring out the most mathematically likely word with non-repeating characters.</p>